 The Parents Who Brought Their Toddler to a Tarantino Movie

 A parent has the right to decide what kind of content is suitable for their child.
-It feels like a moral quandary, however, when there's a four year old in the crowd for Inglorious Basterds.
+It feels like a moral quandary, however, when there's a four-year-old in the crowd for Inglourious Basterds.
 Before the lights go down, you wonder if maybe the parents just don't know what the movie's actually about.
 Maybe you should say something?